-Since 2004, the Bernhard Rensch Prize has been awarded by the Society to venerate outstanding achievements of young scientists in the field of biological systematics.
-The prize is endowed with 1,500 euros.
+Since 2004, the Bernhard Rensch Prize has been awarded by the Society in recognition of outstanding achievements by young scientists in the field of biological systematics.

 The awarding of the prize goes back to the initiative of the late GfBS honorary member Prof. Dr. Ernst Mayr, who made a generous donation to the capital stock for an annual awarding of the prize.